StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 ### Skills and Skill Domains

-*Secondary Skill* describes the particular, very specialized set of practical, active abilities of a game character gained via profession, hobby, life experience or innate finesse.
-In this supplement *Secondary Skills* do not cover combat applications and should be tied only to non-combat behaviors.
+*Secondary skill* describes the particular, very specialized set of practical, active abilities of a game character gained via profession, hobby, life experience or innate finesse.
+In this supplement *Secondary skills* do not cover combat applications and should be tied only to non-combat behaviors.

-Almost any imaginable ability could find representation as a character's *Secondary Skill*.
+Almost any non‑combat ability can be represented as a Secondary Skill.
 But truly useful and suitable skill should be continuation of character lore and reflect its life experience in the world.

 Skill mastery also has numeric representation: from 0 of *Untrained* skill to 3, possessor of which is considered a world-class Master in the field of application.
 1 is considered *Trained* and 2 — *Professional* skills.

 Each Skill is tied to one of the character's attributes signifying that it contributes the most in the skill development and application.

-*Secondary Skills* are closely tied to *Skill Domains*.
+*Secondary skills* are closely tied to *Skill Domains*.
 Each Domain represents a broad field of abilities and describes the knowledge of character about the different aspects of the world.
 Domain usually links to a several skills in this sense acting as a category for them.
 Degree and completeness of Domain knowledge is expressed by numerical value for each Domain ranging from 0 to 3.
 This way, it contributes in skill challenges character may face during adventures.

 Relationships between Domains and Skills could be illustrated by the following examples: